whatwedo/docker-base-images/images/java.md

 # whatwedo base image - Java

-In this image is the JVM 8 installed
+In this image is the JVM 8 and Maven installed.

 ## Usage